dd9jn/rfc4880bis/crypto-refresh.md

 For example, if possible cleartext messages for a given protocol are known to be either `yes` (three octets) and `no` (two octets) and the messages are sent within a Symmetrically-Encrypted Integrity Protected Data packet, the length of the encrypted message will reveal the contents of the cleartext.

 In another example, sending an OpenPGP Transferable Public Key over an encrypted network connection might reveal the length of the certificate.
-Since the length of an OpenPGP certificate varies based on the content, an external observer interested in metadata (who is trying to contact who) may be able to guess the identity of the certificate sent, if its length is unique.
+Since the length of an OpenPGP certificate varies based on the content, an external observer interested in metadata (who is trying to contact whom) may be able to guess the identity of the certificate sent, if its length is unique.

 In both cases, an implementation can adjust the size of the compound structure by including a Padding packet (see {{padding-packet}}).